 Bose QC5 IIFull Review

 The newer Series II option even comes with the Google Assistant baked in, so if you use the assistant a lot you can do so instantly just by clicking a dedicated button on the side.
-You’ll get around 20 hours of constant playback when playing wirelessly, but they do have the option to hardwire in an audio cable if you want to save some juice.
+You’ll get around 20 hours of constant playback when playing wirelessly, but the headphones do have the option to hardwire in an audio cable if you want to save some juice.

 The Sony MDR-ZX110NC headphones are also worth checking out

 If you don’t want to spend too much and still want good sound, then you’ll have to go with a wired pair of cans.
 At Target, that’s in the shape of the Sony MDR-ZX110NC headphones.
-These are on-ear headphones so the isolation won’t be great, but they do have ANC tech built-in to offset that slightly.
+These are on-ear headphones so the isolation won’t be great, but the MDR-ZX110NC does have ANC tech built-in to offset that slightly.
 Don’t expect to completely drown out the world in the way that you would with the Sony WH-1000XM4 headphones we mentioned earlier, but it’s better than nothing.

 What if you want earbuds?